Warnings for Nuedexta Capsules

 studies of NUEDEXTA, 14 percent were 65 years old and over, while 2 percent

 were 75 and over.
-Clinical study of NUEDEXTA did not include sufficient number
+Clinical studies of NUEDEXTA did not include sufficient

-of patients aged 65 and over to determine whether they respond differently than
+number of patients aged 65 and over to determine whether they respond

 Renal Impairment